kiboschool/programming2-final-project/README.md

 tournament as an input, then _extract_ information from all its games, passing them to the `create_event` method of `EventBriteAPIHelper`.

-The big question is: When should we call the `save_game` method?
+The big question is: When should we call the `schedule_tournament` method?
 That is up to you to figure out.
 At the end of this step though you should be able to create a brand new tournament, then go to your [Eventbrite page](https://www.eventbrite.com/organizations/home) and see all the